Planting and Care

 Prairie Hardy Nursery Hole Art Picture Example

 Select a planting site that has good drainage and is free of standing water.
 Remove all grass sod and weeds from location.
-A larger diameter of 2 to 3 feet (60 to 90cm) to provide a weed/sod free area around the roots is highly recommended.
-Grass and weeds will rob nutrients from your tree and stunt the growth of it, so do not skip this step.
+A larger diameter of 2 to 3 feet (60 to 90cm) to provide a weed and sod-free area around the roots is highly recommended.
+Grass and weeds will rob nutrients from your tree and stunt its growth, so do not skip this step.

 Dig your hole large enough to accommodate all the roots of your tree, the larger the hole the better as this gives the roots lots of area to grow.
-Pile the dug soil on a tarp, this will make it easier for placing the soil back in and not losing too much in the grass.
-It is always best to return soil from the bottom first, and top it with the soil from the top to restore the natural environment as much as possible.
+Pile the dug soil on a tarp, this will make it easier to place the soil back in and not lose too much in the grass.
+It is always best to return soil from the bottom first and top it with the soil from the top to restore the natural environment as much as possible.

 The bottom of the hole should be deeper than the roots.
 The walls of the hole should be well fractured by your shovel to make it easier for roots to penetrate the surrounding soil.
 Remember to keep tree roots covered and moist in their bucket of water until planted.
 Keep well covered and out of direct sun as the roots can dry out very quickly.

-Lastly we cannot recommend enough to add bark mulch on top of the hole, this will help to keep the moisture in and prevent weeds (keep mulch away from actual trunk of your tree to avoid rot).
+Lastly, we cannot recommend enough to add bark mulch on top of the hole, this will help to keep the moisture in and prevent weeds (keep mulch away from the actual trunk of your tree to avoid rot).
 Your tree should be watered weekly for the first year.

 Check under your product item description for the "Growers Notes" column for extra information and care for certain products.

-4. Poor, Clay or Soggy Soil at Planting Site
+4. Poor, Clay or Soggy Soil at the Planting Site

 Prairie Hardy Nursery Clay Soil Art Example